Fun Things To Do in Rotterdam

 Day Trips from Rotterdam

-Of course, if you’d like to see Amsterdam it is less than an hour away on the train.
+Of course, if you’d like to go to Amsterdam it is less than an hour away on the train.
 Click here for a complete city guide of everything you might like to explore in Amsterdam.

+Take a day or weekend trip to Belgium!
 Antwerp is also less than an hour away by train.
-Check here for our weekend guide to awesome Antwerp.
+Check here for our weekend guide to amazing Antwerp.

 Places to Stay in Rotterdam